megaport/terraform-provider-megaport/docs/resources/mve.md

 - `account_key` (String) The account key for the vendor config.
 Enter the Account Key from Aruba Orchestrator.
 The key is linked to the Account Name.
 Required for Aruba MVE.
 - `account_name` (String) The account name for the vendor config.
 Enter the Account Name from Aruba Orchestrator.
 To view your Account Name, log in to Orchestrator and choose Orchestrator > Licensing | Cloud Portal.
 Required for Aruba MVE.
+- `admin_password` (String, Sensitive) The admin password for the vendor config.
+Required for Cisco FTDv (Firewall) MVE.
 - `admin_password_hash` (String) The admin password hash for the vendor config.
 Required for Palo Alto MVE.
 Must be a SHA-256 crypt hash in the format "$5$<salt>$<hash>" (e.g., "$5$2833ea35$Pdyc6dKE8N/UBRge3QWDJJyotG3I59pxLJWVmcSQDdC").
 On Linux/macOS, you can generate this using: "mkpasswd -m sha-256 'your_password'".
 - `admin_ssh_public_key` (String) The admin SSH public key for the vendor config.
 Required for Cisco, Fortinet, and Vmware MVEs.
 - `cloud_init` (String) The Base64 encoded cloud init file for the vendor config.
 The bootstrap configuration file.
 Required for Aviatrix and Cisco C8000v.